Coding the future: DEL 4 members selected for Supra Coders course

 |0

-This work, Coding the future: DEL 4 members selected for Supra Coders course, by SSgt Jazmin Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coding the future: DEL 4 members selected for Supra Coders course, by A1C Andrew Garavito, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT